 “David’s Tomb” and the Upper Room Share Square Footage

-As I entered the small room, I saw Jews praying before a cenotaph (tomb marker or monument) that lay draped in dark purple velvet with the Star of David embroidered on it in gold thread.
+In a small room on the first floor, Jews pray before a cenotaph (tomb marker or monument) that lays draped in dark purple velvet with the Star of David embroidered on it in gold thread.
 Because Jews couldn’t enter the Old City prior to the reunification of Jerusalem in 1967, many Jews prayed for hope here instead.
 Many still do.

 Hope for David and for Us